friendica/red/README.md

 Currently the project is in "Developer Preview".
 A lot of work remains, but many important bits are functioning.
 Please connect with one of the developer channels ("Channel One" would be a good choice) if you are interested in helping us out.

+[Please help us change the world by providing a small donation.](http://pledgie.com/campaigns/18417) (Large donations are also graciously accepted).